 ✔ You should also keep yourself hydrated at all times.
 Avoid drinking alcoholic and caffeinated beverages.
 These have a dehydrating effect on the membranes.
 During such times, it is best to drink nothing else, but water.
 This, certainly would help in thinning the mucus.

-✔ You may also take to consuming herbal tea.
-Add a teaspoon each of elderberry, fresh mint, yarrow root, and cayenne pepper to water.
+✔Add a teaspoon each of elderberry, mint, yarrow root, and cayenne pepper to water.
 Once it boils, turn off the flame, and let it steep for some time.
 Strain the concoction, and let it cool.
-Drink this herbal tea twice a day.
+Drink it twice a day.
 It may, at first, make your nose run with greater intensity, but the problem should resolve soon.

 ✔ Chew a small piece of ginger, and swallow the juice.
 Ginger warms the body, increases blood circulation, and helps in draining the nose.